 The freeing technique is officially referred to as 'breaking the flag'.
 It is a common practice used to symbolize the beginning of a ceremonious event.
 Breaking the flag also occurs as a mark of respect for the arrival of a VIP or international dignitary.

-British Flag Etiquette in the United Kingdom
+British Flag Etiquette and Protocols in the United Kingdom